XieQi2015/F-Conv/README.md

 **Usage:**
 For your CNN network, replace all the convolution layers with the proposed F-Conv layers.

-Specifically, for the first layer of CNN, use Fconv_PCA with ifIni=1.
+Specifically, for the first layer of network, use Fconv_PCA with ifIni=1.
 For example:

 first layer of CNN